-Truthfully, this question is a tough one to crack because all three lenses are great lenses for portrait photography.
-But, the simple way to approach it is to, first, decide the kind of result you want to achieve.
-Then, measure the strength and weaknesses of all three lenses to see which one is best for what you want to see in your portraits.
+Truthfully, this question is a tough one to crack because all three lenses are excellent lenses for portrait photography.
+But, the simple way to approach it is to decide the kind of result you want to achieve.
+Then, measure the strengths and weaknesses of all three lenses to see which one is best for what you want to see in your portraits.

 What is the best lens for portrait photography?